Stono/bigdata-fun/README.md

  - nifi

 Ahhh NiFi.
 Think of it as the more feature complete, graphical version of Flume.
 It really does make getting data into HBase rather simple.
+However, as it's generally the last to start - if your machine is resource constrained then NiFi will just randomly not boot.
+Give docker more ram, buy more ram, just ram.

 To get started, I reccomend using some templates from [Here](https://github.com/hortonworks-gallery/nifi-templates/tree/master/templates), in particular [Fun With HBase](https://raw.githubusercontent.com/hortonworks-gallery/nifi-templates/master/templates/Fun_with_HBase.xml) which will get you importing some random user data into HBase in a matter of minutes.